MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/commands.md

 ``/ad <message>`` - to send an ad in chat, please note you need to complete the entrepreneur exam to use.
 Note that there is a small fee to use this command.

 :::tip Other Channels
 If you are a member of a government department or institution, chances are you may have additional channels to talk in.
-For example:
+For example --
 - Members of the Department of Justice can speak in the ``/doj`` channel.
 - - Members of the Senate can speak in the ``/sen`` channel.
 - - Members of the courts can speak in the ``/jud`` channel.
 :::

 ## Economy Commands